Relevant legislation and authorities |

 If the merger is notifiable in at least three EU member states, the notifying party/parties may request at pre-notification stage that a single merger notification is made to the European Commission in place of notifications to each of the relevant national authorities (see topic 29).
 Article 4 (5) of the EU Merger Regulation provides rules on the specific conditions and procedure for referrals from the European Commission on request of the notifying party/parties.

-The FCA may also request the European Commission to examine a merger that does not have an EU dimension within the meaning of Article 1 of the EU Merger Regulation but affects trade between EU member states and threatens to significantly affect competition in Austria after a formal filing has been made under the conditions and procedure laid down in Article 22 of the EU Merger Regulation.
-Furthermore, the Commission encourages and accepts case referrals even if the referred merger does not meet the national jurisdictional criteria of the referring Member State if the merger has EU relevance.
-The Commission Guidance on the application of the referral mechanism set out in Article 22 aims at allowing the Commission to review mergers involving companies that play a significant competitive role despite generating little or no turnover yet and so-called "killer acquisitions" (acquisitions of nascent, innovative companies by dominant players to eliminate future competition).
-However, the FCA does not agree with this approach and has expressed that will not refer a case according to Article 22 if Austria does not have jurisdiction.
+Under the conditions and procedure laid down in Article 22 of the EU Merger Regulation, the FCA may also request the European Commission to examine a merger that does not have an EU dimension within the meaning of Article 1 of the EU Merger Regulation but affects trade between EU member states and threatens to significantly affect competition in Austria after a formal merger filing has been submitted to the FCA.
+Furthermore, initially backed by the jurisprudence of the General Court, it has been the Commission’s practice to encourage and accept case referrals even if the referred merger does not meet the national jurisdictional criteria of the referring Member State if the merger has EU relevance.
+The Commission Guidance on the application of the referral mechanism set out in Article 22 aimed at allowing the Commission to review mergers involving companies that play a significant competitive role despite generating little or no turnover yet and so-called "killer acquisitions" (acquisitions of nascent, innovative companies by dominant players to eliminate future competition).
+However, in September 2024 the Court of Justice annulled the General Court’s decision and found the Commission’s practice illegal.
+In line with the Court of Justice, the FCA had never agreed with the Commission’s approach and never referred a case according to Article 22 if Austria did not have jurisdiction.

 29) May the merging parties request or oppose a referral decision?